hexufi/winstall/README.md

 Autounattend.xml is the configuration file that makes Windows 11 install fully automatic.
 You can generate your own custom configuration easily at https://schneegans.de/windows/unattend-generator/ or use the default one provided by this repository in `addons` directory.

+**IMPORTANT:** Note that the default autounattend.xml provided by this repo chooses the target disk for installation automatically.
+If you have multiple disks and want to choose a spesific disk, you should use a custom autounattend.xml.

 To use your own `autounattend.xml`, replace the one provided by this repository with yours in the `addons` directory.

 ## 4. Build and run